HOBBY PHOTOGRAPHY APH001

 WHAT YOU NEED?

-This course can be undertaken successfully without sophisticated camera equipment; however, you do need the use of a camera.
-An SLR camera is best, but any camera will do.
-Over the time you do the course, you will need to purchase a minimum of 5 rolls of film, and have them developed.
-(Cheap proof prints are acceptable, if you are restricted in your finances).
-All photos you take, and written work you submit will be returned to you.
+If you use film, you will need to purchase a minimum of 5 rolls of film and have them developed.
+(Inexpensive proof prints are acceptable).
+All photos and written work submitted will be returned to you.

 Duration: 100 hours